 Typically, these three influence each other.
 Anglicanism, and its ‘sub-traditions’, are never static.

 Who are we?

-Joshua Penduck is an Anglican priest in the Church of England, and lives in Lichfield.
-He’s from a long line of Pentecostal pastors, was for a time was a professional composer, before being called to be an Anglican minister.
-He’s engaged to the love of his life, Shell, and loves reading, travelling, cinema, and YouTube.
+Joshua Penduck is an Anglican priest in the Church of England, and lives in Newcastle-under-Lyme.
+He’s from a long line of Pentecostal pastors, was for a time was a professional composer, before being called to be an Anglican minister, currently ministering in St Giles, Newcastle-under-Lyme, UK.
+He’s married to the love of his life, Shell, and loves reading, travelling, cinema, and YouTube.